If you have a time series of dynamic graphs with changing structure, how would you predict future graphs? This is the goal of netseer.

 R package

 The algorithm is available in both R and Python.
-The R package netseer in on CRAN and can be installed as follows:
+The R package netseer

 install_packages("netseer")

-The vignette for the R package is available under Get Started at https://sevvandi.github.io/netseer/
+The vignette for the R package is available under [Get Started] at https://sevvandi.github.io/netseer/

-Python code
+Python package

 Coding Credits